craigsapp/ATON/index.md

 </table>
 </center>

-The control name "TYPE" and the data types "Number" and "Integer" are case insensitive.
+The "`TYPE`" control message and the data types, such as "`Number`" and "`Integer`", are case insensitive.
 The case of the property tag must match that of the property name to which the type conversion will be applied.
 The type messages will (currently) act on properties at any hierarchical level.
 You can change the type-cast by inserting a type control message before any properties.
 To cancel type-casting